Overview of Office for Mac (for admins and IT Pros)

-For more information, see Deployment options for admins for Office for Mac.
+For more information, refer to Deployment options for admins for Office for Mac.

-For all the system requirements, see System requirements for Microsoft 365 and Office.
+For all the system requirements, refer to System requirements for Microsoft 365 and Office.

 Office provides native support for both Apple Silicon and Intel-based Mac devices.
-For more information, see Microsoft 365 and Office 2019 support for Apple Silicon.
+For more information, refer to Microsoft 365 and Office 2019 support for Apple Silicon.

-OneDrive and Microsoft Teams don't have native support for Apple Silicon.
+OneDrive and Microsoft Teams don't natively support Apple Silicon.

-All the supported languages in Office for Mac are included as part of the installer package (.pkg) file.
-There aren't separate installer package files for each language.
-This means that admins can't choose which language to deploy to users.
-Instead, the language is chosen during the installation based on the System Preferences settings.
+All the supported languages in Office for Mac a included as part of the installer package (.pkg) file.
+There aren't separate installer package files for each language, which means that admins can't choose which language to deploy to users.
+Instead, the language is based on the System Preferences settings.
 If none of the language settings are supported by Office, Office installs in English.
-All the languages get installed, which means users can easily switch to a different language without having to reinstall Office.
+However, all the languages get installed, which means users can switch to a different language without having to reinstall Office.